AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 .. important::

- If you intend to deploy the Next Gen transit network for AWS, your starting point is `this link. <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_.
-For Azure Transit, this document is your starting point.
+ If you intend to deploy the transit network AWS Transit Gateway (TGW), your starting point is `this link. <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_.
+For building end to end encrypted Transit, this document is your starting point.

 This workflow provides you with step by step instructions to build a Global Transit Network.